makeusabrew/goursome/README.md

 Plenty of them:

-* each visualisation is bound to a single HTTP server - can't run more than one per machine without altering port bindings (easily solved)
+* <del>each visualisation is bound to a single HTTP server - can't run more than one per machine without altering port bindings (easily solved)</del>
 * visualised repository must be on the local filesystem - this was a design decision but can't remember why now. *Far* less HTTP traffic involved in just sending commit refs rather than log messages was definitely one concern
 * visualised repository must be able to perform a `git pull` without interaction (e.g. no password or passphrase prompt)